jgregorio0/inditext-test/README.md

 # Tests
 - Integration testing is conducted to verify that required tests 1, 2, 3, 4, and 5 ([TestJava2023 (2).txt](TestJava2023%20%282%29.txt)) pass successfully: [PriceIntegrationTest.java](src%2Ftest%2Fjava%2Fcom%2Fsngular%2Ftest%2Finditex%2Fintegration%2FPriceIntegrationTest.java).
-- Presentation layer is tested on [PriceControllerTest.java](src/test/java/com/sngular/test/inditex/controller/PriceControllerTest.java)
+- The presentation layer is evaluated to ensure the accuracy of input and output parameters, as well as to assess exception handling behavior on [PriceControllerTest.java](src/test/java/com/sngular/test/inditex/controller/PriceControllerTest.java)
-- Service layer is tested in [PriceServiceTest.java](src/test/java/com/sngular/test/inditex/service/PriceServiceTest.java)
+- The service layer is tested to validate the logic for both, matching and non-matching results, in [PriceServiceTest.java](src/test/java/com/sngular/test/inditex/service/PriceServiceTest.java)
-- Persistence layer is tested in [PriceRepositoryTest.java](src/test/java/com/sngular/test/inditex/repository/PriceRepositoryTest.java)
+- The persistence layer is tested to verify the query in [PriceRepositoryTest.java](src/test/java/com/sngular/test/inditex/repository/PriceRepositoryTest.java)